ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 *  ✅ PNG
 *  ✅ PDFs

-Specific file names should be in lowercase:
+In file names, extensions should be lowercase:

 *  ✅ tictactoe.png

 ## Formatting